Kaneto Shindo: International success

-In 1968 Shindo made Kuroneko, a horror period film reminiscent of Onibaba.
+In 1968 Shindō made Kuroneko, a horror period film reminiscent of Onibaba.
 The film centers around a vengeful mother and daughter-in-law pair played by Nobuko Otowa and Kiwako Taichi.
 After being raped and left to die in their burning hut by a group of soldiers, the pair return as demons who entice samurai into a bamboo grove, where they are killed.
 The film won the Mainichi Film Awards for Best Actress (Otowa) and Best Cinematography (Kiyomi Kuroda) in 1968.

-Shindo also made the comedy Strong Women, Weak Men in 1968.
+Shindō also made the comedy Strong Women, Weak Men in 1968.
 A mother and her teenage daughter leave their impoverished coal-mining town to become cabaret hostesses in Kyoto.
 They quickly acquire enough cynical street smarts to get as much money out of their predatory johns as they can.
-Shindo said of the film, "common people never appear in the pages of history.
+Shindō said of the film, "common people never appear in the pages of history.
 Silently they live, eat and die [...].
 I wanted to depict their bright, healthy, open vitality with a sprinkling of comedy."

-In the crime drama Heat Wave Island, released in 1969, Otowa is a former Inland Sea island farmer who has moved to the mainland in order to find work, but instead ends up dead.
-The film begins with the discovery of her corpse, which leads to an investigation that uncovers the world of narcotics, prostitution, and murder, in which many poor farmers had found themselves trapped after World War II.
+In the crime drama Heat Wave Island, released in 1969, Otowa is an Inland Sea island farmer who moves to the mainland and later dies under mysterious circumstances.
 Live Today, Die Tomorrow!
 (1970) was based on the true story of spree killer Norio Nagayama, dramatizing not only his crimes but the poverty and cruelty of his upbringing.
 The film won the Golden Prize at the 7th Moscow International Film Festival in 1971.

 Around this time, at the age of sixty, his second wife Miyo divorced him over his continuing relationship with Otowa.